-I love this banana bread recipe but it could be because I have a soft spot in my heart for banana bread and red velvet cakes…putting them together just makes sense.
+I love this 4 ingredient banana bread recipe but it could be because I have a soft spot in my heart for banana bread and red velvet cakes...putting them together just makes sense.

 With the bright vibrant colors, the chocolate cake flavor from the dry mix, and the little chunks of banana bread throughout the loaf, this bread is really more of a treat.
 It combines the best of both worlds.

 What makes it even better is that the recipe only needs 4 ingredients and one bowl.
-I said this banana bread recipe was easy, and I meant it!
+I said making banana bread from cake mix was easy, and I meant it!
 Mix it all together with a fork and enjoy a low maintenance snack.